 Quality housing and good neighborhoods are key components of maintaining quality of life in Onondaga County.
 Maintaining and improving the County’s housing stock while investing in neighborhood amenities and assets will help strengthen the County’s competitiveness.

-Provide recommendations for reviewing and reducing local parking requirement minimums to prioritize housing individuals over cars.
+The County can provide recommendations for reviewing and reducing local parking requirement minimums to prioritize housing individuals over cars.

 Conduct a Housing Needs Assessment.